-With the account information your ITSP provider provided now you may start.
+With the account information your ITSP provided now you may start.

-- Step 1.
-Open the web browser from your workstation to connect to the Prestige by entering the Management IP address of the Prestige (LAN IP address).
-The default management IP of Prestige is 192.168.1.1. - Step 2.
-Enter the administrator password appear on the page of login and click on login.
-The default is '1234' - Step 3.
-On the left column click on Voice to bring you to Voice configuration menu than click on SIP Settings.
-While in the SIP Settings page use the account selector on upper right of the page to select the SIP account you will like to configure. - Step 4.
-Check active box if you like to use this account and fill in the account information the ITSP provided you in the SIP setting category.
-Which will normally include you SIP number, SIP local port, SIP server address, SIP server port, Register server port, Register server address, SIP service domain.
+Step 1.
+Open the web browser from your workstation to connect to the ZyXEL Device by entering the Management IP address of the ZyXEL Device (LAN IP address).
+The default management IP of The ZyXEL Device is 192.168.1.1.

+Step 2.
+Enter the administrator password (The default is '1234') on the login page and click on login.

+Step 3.
+Click VoIP/SIP on the tree menu to bring you to SIP setting page.
+In the SIP Settings page, use the account selector on right upper corner of the page to select the SIP account you will like to configure.

+Step 4.
+Check Active Sip Account if you would like to activate this account.
+After that, fill in the account information provided by ITSP.
+Normally that includes SIP number, SIP local port, SIP server address, SIP server port, Register server port, Register server address, SIP service domain.

 Step 5.
-In the Authentication category fill in the User ID and authentication password your ITSP provided to you.
+Fill in the User ID and password provided by ITSP in the Authentication session.

 Step 6.
-If you wish to send caller ID check the check box in the Caller ID category, if you do not wish to send out caller ID leave the check box uncheck.
+Check Caller ID box if you wish to send caller ID.